Welcome to our family page!

 Lindsay is the director of the New Zealand branch of the Emmaus Bible Correspondence School, possibly the world's largest Bible school.
 Emmaus supplies over 1,100,000 Bible courses each year in over 100 languages and countries.
-Lindsay has also published an exciting new hymnbook called Redemption Hymns.
+Lindsay has also published a new hymnbook called Redemption Hymns.

 Eleanor was educated in New Zealand at the Christchurch Girls High School and at Canterbury University.
-She is a biochemist and is employed as a scientist at the ESR laboratory near Wellington.
+She is a scientist working in biochemistry at the ESR laboratory near Wellington.
 Eleanor's maiden name was Henkel and her father's family were Germans who lived in Latvia.
-Eleanor loves swimming and gardening and has grown a 270kg (594 lbs) pumpkin!
+Eleanor loves swimming and gardening, and has grown a 270kg (594 lbs) pumpkin!